palantir/conjure-java/readme.md

 }
 ```

+#### Timeouts

+By default, asynchronous request processing imposes a 3-minute timeout on the asynchronous component of the
+request, canceling the return future after this duration is exceeded.
+A custom duration may be used by
+extending the tag value using the form `server-async{timeout=5 minutes}`.

 #### Examples

 *Asynchronous request processing is helpful for endpoints which do not need a thread for the entirety of